wamp-proto/wamp-proto/CONTRIBUTING.md

 ## Working With the Drafts

-The draft is written in markdown, with [draft-oberstet-hybi-tavendo-wamp-00.md](draft-oberstet-hybi-tavendo-wamp-00.md) being the main document.
+The draft is written in markdown, with draft-oberstet-hybi-tavendo-wamp-XX.md in the `rfc`folder being the main document.

-To keep document length manageable we use file includes.
+To keep document length manageable we use file includes, so for actual content see the `text` sub-folder.

+When you want to contribute, then you can file an issue or send us a pull request.

 For the tooling required to work with this, see the [README file](README.md).